ayzeta/server-status-monitor/README.md

 ## Requirements

-- cPanel / CloudLinux server (root access for the cron collector).
+- A cPanel server; root access for the cron collector.
+CloudLinux is optional — its CageFS / LVE / Imunify signals are auto-detected when present.
 - PHP 7.4+ served for the web account (defaults work; no extensions required beyond `posix` for user auto-detect).
 - Optional tools are feature-detected: `smartctl`, `mdadm`/`/proc/mdstat`,